 On our last day of RailsConf, between restocking our swag and chatting with new people, we were giving away the drones.
 We had a long list of people who had applied to win.
 Around noon we drew names and our winners were Tori Brown (@vibro15) and Gaurish Sharma (@gaurish)!
 Here are the happy winners:

 We had one other big event left for the afternoon: Our sponsor presentation!
-As part of the Ruby community, Moove-it loves and embraces open source.
+As a Ruby on Rails Development Company and part of the Ruby community, Moove-it loves and embraces open-source.
 We’ve put out a number of libraries and are actively maintaining Sidekiq-Scheduler: A gem (library) that enables scheduling of recurring background jobs working as a plugin for Sidekiq (the most popular background job processing gem).
 We also took a picture with the author of the Sidekiq gem.

 Until next time!